School Readiness - Prepare your children for school

 Don't lose children to nursery or pre-school

-Do you lose children to nursery and pre-school at age 3 because parents think their child needs to go into a group provision before starting school?
-There are many advantages to keeping children in a childminding provision where they are happy and settled – but childminders might need to ‘sell’ the ways they support children to be ready for school to reassure parents first.
+Do you lose children to the local pre-school or school nursery at age 3 because parents think their child needs to go into a group provision before starting school?
+There are many advantages to keeping children in a childminding setting where they are happy and settled – but childminders might need to ‘sell’ the ways they support children to be ready for school to reassure parents first.

 • Giving their child confidence to separate from their main carer

 • Promoting independence to get themselves dressed and take themselves to the toilet